 The meaning of food goes deep – it carries great significance to it.
 It is clear that we need to eat in order to survive, but symbolically it means so much more than that.
 Food is about history, culture, and even a symbol of prosperity, health and overall wellness.
 It has been a fascinating topic for me since I can remember – possibly because I grew up learning to appreciate it, savor it and take care of it — as we all should.
 Food brings people together – even under dire circumstances, food can well be an antidote to healing.

-So I’ve embarked on a project about writing and even making food from the recipes provided in the book that I’m about to tell you about.
 I recall growing up that we learned from a large set of Encyclopedia Britannica books that were developed specifically to provide general coverage on a variety of different subjects and topics worldwide.
 So why not provide general knowledge – possibly more defined knowledge on a variety of foods/spices/ingredients that have withstood the test of time?

 Larousse Gastronomique is the world’s most famous culinary book of reference.
 The knowledge imparted from a book like this one is tremendous as it provides various aspects of cookery, history, traditions, biographies of famous chefs and people who have greatly influenced the world of gastronomy.
 Additionally, cooking terms are provided, techniques of the culinary persuasion are shared such as learning how to properly make a sauce or fillet a fish as well as including more than 3,800 classic recipes.